pnochisaki/young-inglewood/_content/pages/discover.md

       Working with, not against nature, we farm our vines organically and regeneratively, by hand and using gentle equipment when needed.
 Non-interventionist winemaking is key to translating our estate’s signature character into wines of elegance, balance, and grace.
   - answer: >-
       We aim to produce elegance in a bottle.
-Starting with our farming practices, we work with, not against nature by farming organically and regeneratively.
-We pick grapes by hand to bring them into the winery at the perfect moment for depth of flavor.
+Starting with our farming practices, we work with, not against, nature by farming organically and regeneratively.
+We pick grapes by hand bringing them into the winery at the perfect moment for depth of flavor.

       <br> <br>